matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

         game.fill();
 ```

-We use the size of the cells to calculate the center of the square which we need when drawing arcs.
+We use the size of the cells to calculate the centre of the square which we need when drawing arcs.

 # Clearing the rectangle